-1. Introduction
+Introduction

 Impressive growth of the urban and sub-urban populations and the related infrastructure in Nepal is leading to rapid increase in air and water pollution and solid waste management problem.
 The quality of water and air has deteriorated remarkably in past 15 years.
 The pollution level in major cities is above the WHO safe limit and Nepalese environmental standards creating environmental, health, safety and occupational risks leading to public health concerns.
 The risks are highest among populations living below poverty level.
+Nepal is highly vulnerable to climate change impacts and recent studies by the Asian Development Bank suggested Nepal faces losing 2.2% of annual GDP due to climate change by 20501(Ahmed et al., 2014).
+The negative effects of climate change have been directly experienced in forest and biodiversity, energy, human health, tourism, habitation, infrastructure development as well as in the areas of livelihood, while there has been a huge loss of lives and property due to climate induced disasters such as flood, landslide, and windstorm and wild fire every year (Nepal Climate Change Policy 2019).

-As capital providers, Banks and Financial Institutions (B/FIs) are well placed to help the private sector adapt to new economic realities linked to environmental and social (E&S) sustainability such as climate change, changing communities, and increased resource scarcity, by increasing green financing and inclusive lending which also contributes to national sustainable development agendas.
-In addition, B/FIs around the globe are taking proactive steps to address the management of environmental and social risks within their own business operations by managing E&S risks in their portfolio and reducing their own carbon footprint.
+As capital providers, Banks and Financial Institutions (BFIs) are well placed to help the private sector adapt to new economic realities linked to environmental and social (E&S) sustainability such as climate change, changing communities, and increased resource scarcity, by increasing green financing and inclusive lending which also contributes to achieving sustainable development goals.
+In addition, BFIs around the globe are taking proactive steps to address the management of environmental and social risks within their own business operations by managing E&S risks in their portfolio and reducing their own carbon footprint.

-B/FIs frequently report that their biggest concern about implementing E&S risk management procedures is that they will be at a competitive disadvantage in the marketplace versus B/FIs which choose not to implement such procedures.
-For B/FIs to effectively integrate new practices in E&S risk management and green and inclusive lending, they require an enabling regulatory context that ensures a level playing field.
+BFIs frequently report that their biggest concern about implementing E&S risk management procedures is that they will be at a competitive disadvantage in the market place versus BFIs which choose not to implement such procedures.
+For BFIs to effectively integrate new practices in E&S risk management and green and inclusive lending, they require an enabling regulatory context that ensures a level playing field.